-Our scientists have been engaged in research to address HCV infection since the discovery of the virus in the late 1980s, and we continue to work to advance scientific understanding of this significant global public health epidemic.
+Our scientists have been engaged in research to address HCV infection since the discovery of the virus in the late 1980s, and we continue to work with the scientific community to advance understanding of this significant global public health epidemic.

 We believe it is in the best interests of public health to broaden and accelerate patient access to HCV treatment, including underserved or difficult-to-treat chronic HCV–infected populations.

-According to WHO, in addition to unsafe health care practices, injection drug use is one of the most common modes of transmission of HCV.
-In the United States, 75 percent of new infections with hepatitis C result from injection drug use.
-Patients who inject drugs are and will be an important population to address in achieving the WHO’s goal of eliminating viral hepatitis as a public health threat by 2030.
+According to WHO, in addition to unsafe health care practices, injection drug use is one of the most common modes of transmission of HCV today.
+Patients who inject drugs are and will be an important population to address in achieving WHO’s goal of eliminating viral hepatitis as a public health threat by 2030.

 PRICING DESIGNED TO ENABLE BROAD PATIENT ACCESS